Happy99/cat-blog/README.md

 Sorry for that, trust me, this is not something I would really do :D. ("the goal here is not just to see if you can do an app, but how you do it.
 So please write it as if it were a big production app, that includes code structure, validations, usage of git, documentation, tests, linting, etc." - here I failed for sure.)

 [refactored: 13/04/25]: Sometimes I use anonymous functions, sometimes classic old-fashioned ones
+[refactored: 13/04/25]: Folder structure got a bit of love, same for file naming.

 ### Know bugs: